French court suspends burkini ban

 And much like the recent burkini bans, opinion in the country is divided between those who see the laws as an infringement on religious freedom, and those who view the Islamic dress as inconsistent with France's rigorously enforced secularism.

-Those breaking the law face fines of 150 euros (about $205) or public service duties.
+Those breaking the burqa law face fines of 150 euros (about $205) or public service duties.

 The law was upheld by the European Convention on Human Rights in 2014 after a 24-year-old woman brought the case to court, claiming it infringed on her religious freedom.